KYVENetwork/kyvejs/integrations/tendermint-bsync/README.md

 After the build succeeded you can find the binaries in the `out` folder where you can move them to use desired location (like KYSOR).

-### Download prebuild binary
+### Download prebuilt binary

-You can find all prebuild binaries in the releases of the kyvejs repository.
+You can find all prebuilt binaries in the releases of the kyvejs repository.
 For this specific runtime they can be found [here](https://github.com/KYVENetwork/kyvejs/releases?q=tendermint).

 You can verify the installation with printing the version: